Chocolate Baked Oats Without Banana

 Gluten-free and nut-free: It can be easily made gluten-free and nut-free by using certified gluten-free oats and omitting the nuts.

-Healthy: A healthy yet decadent breakfast to kick start the new day.
+Healthy: A healthy yet decadent breakfast to kick start the day.

 Ingredients